What’s the Right New Zealand Ski Field Job for You

 Entering a ski field as a groomer definitely requires experience.
 You need to know your machine in and out!
 In New Zealand, groomers have usually done at least a couple of seasons driving Pistenbully snow groomers.
 There’s opportunity to groom everything from beginner areas to terrain parks to lift lines.
 Because the ski areas in New Zealand are pretty small, they tend to groom the crap out of them!
 Expect both day and night shifts.

-Another highly skilled job on the mountain, ski patrol are there to keep people safe and tend to those who have not been so safe.
+Another highly skilled job on the mountain, ski patrol is there to keep people safe and tend to those who have not been so safe.
 This role can be on a volunteer basis at smaller New Zealand club fields.
 Minimum qualifications usually include: professional ski patrol experience, pre-hospital emergency care qualification, Avalanche Safety Stage One or higher qualification, and snow blasting approved handler certification.

 Ski and Snowboard School